 The bears are almost all denned up for the winter, as is the WildSafeBC Kamloops program.
 Once again, WildSafeBC had an active year assisting the community with several wildlife conflicts throughout Kamloops.
 The program included door-to-door canvassing, garbage tagging, attendance at public events, local wildlife safety presentations, and delivery of the Junior Ranger elementary school program.

-The WildSafeBC Kamloops Community Coordinator would like to thank the British Columbia Conservation Foundation, the Ministry of Environment, the City of Kamloops, the TELUS Thompson Okanagan Community Board, the Conservation Officer Service, and the City’s Bylaw Services team for their ongoing support as well as everyone who has made an effort to prevent human-wildlife conflicts this year.
-Garbage and fruit trees remain the top bear attractants in Kamloops.
+The Kamloops WildSafeBC Community Coordinator is grateful for the generous support of the BC Conservation Foundation, the Ministry of Environment and Climate Change Strategy, the City of Kamloops, the Conservation Officer Service, the City’s Bylaw Enforcement team, and everyone who has made an effort to prevent human-wildlife conflicts this year.

-Please visit WildSafeBC.com in December to view our year-end report and see what the WildSafeBC Kamloops Community Coordinator was able to accomplish this year.
+Please view our year-end report (scheduled to be released in December) on our website to see what the Kamloops WildSafeBC Community Coordinator was able to accomplish this year.

 During the winter months, wildlife conflicts can still be reported to the RAPP line at 1-877-952-7277 and urgent wildlife questions can be directed to email@example.com.
 Until our program resumes in the spring, please visit WildSafeBC.com and follow our Facebook page for updates, tips, and other information to assist you in keeping wildlife wild and communities safe!